sandragreiner/secpps-ws/README.md

 ## SECPPS 2022/2 (Internationale Akademie Traunkirchen, Jun 1-3, 2022)

-The first in-presence edition of our workshop takes place in the International Academy Traunkirchen from June 1-3, 2022.
+The first in-presence edition of our workshop takes place in the <a href="https://www.akademietraunkirchen.com/">International Academy Traunkirchen</a> from June 1-3, 2022.
 Participants from our mailing list were invited to attend and about 25 people confirmed attendance.

 # Agenda